Top Ten Umbrella Company Misconceptions Explained

 3. Umbrella companies are only after your money.

-A compliant umbrella company operates under the same rules as any UK employer.
-The taxes and National Insurance they deduct are set out by HMRC.
+This is incorrect.
+A compliant umbrella company operates under the same rules as any UK employer, as in HMRC sets out the rules for taxes and National Insurance they deduct.

 4. You get to keep 90% of your pay.

-Offering an unrealistic rate of pay is a common tactic by non-compliant companies to lure contractors in.
-As mentioned above, umbrella companies operate per the PAYE (Pay as You Earn) system, so the difference between their promised take-home pay should only be the difference in their margin deductions.
+This is false.
+Offering an unrealistic take-home pay is a common tactic by non-compliant companies to lure contractors in.
+As mentioned above, umbrella companies operate under the PAYE (Pay as You Earn) system, so the difference between their promised take-home pay should only be the difference in their margin deductions.

 You may want to try our dedicated retention calculator and visit the blog section of our website, which has multiple articles on the subject.